-When our daughter was diagnosed with type 1 diabetes, we stocked up with juice boxes, glucose tabs, cake icing gel, and of course Glucagon.
+When our child was diagnosed with type 1 diabetes, we stocked up with juice boxes, glucose tabs, cake icing gel, and of course glucagon.

-We almost always reached for the juice box when we needed to treat a low.
-I think I have given my daughter one glucose tab in the two years since diagnosis.
+We almost always reach for a juice box when we needed to treat a low.

 But then last Halloween during our trick-or-treating excursion, which included both excitement and lots and lots of walking and running, Q went low.
-She asked if she could have some candy and I reached into her heavy pumpkin-shaped bag and found a treat I thought might be acceptable.
+He asked if he could have some candy and I reached into his heavy pumpkin-shaped bag and found a treat I thought might be acceptable.

-Later that night when I sorted through her stash of goodies, I pulled out many items which were high in sugar content and seemed like they would be fast acting.
-(Chocolate is usually not recommended to treat lows because the fat content makes it a slower acting carb.)
+Later that night when I sorted through his stash of goodies, I pulled out many items which were high in sugar content and seemed like they would be fast-acting.
+(Chocolate is usually not recommended to treat lows because the fat content makes it a slower-acting carb.)

 I realized that Smarties have basically the same ingredients as glucose tabs, dextrose being the first ingredient.
-The next trip to Walgreens, no doubt to refill one of our many prescriptions, I compared Smarties and glucose tabs side by side.
-I decided that get get more bang for your buck with Smarties and a whole lot more fun.
+During the next trip to the pharmacy, no doubt to refill one of our many prescriptions, I compared Smarties and glucose tabs side by side.
+I decided that you get more bang for your buck with Smarties and a whole lot more fun.
 (One roll of Smarties has 6 grams of carbs.)

 (Tip: make sure kids wash their hands before rechecking in 15 minutes.
-We’ve gotten some crazy high numbers that were a result of Smarties dust on her fingertips.)
+We’ve gotten some crazy high numbers that were a result of Smarties dust on his fingertips.)